paladp/cs203-S2019-assessment/assessment.md

   * E = Communicated with the instructor excellently, followed all project and course requirements
 * Interaction with the teaching assistants
-  * N = Communicated with the TAs badly, hate speech, ignore TAs when they are trying to help
+  * N = Communicated with the technical leads badly, hate speech, ignore TAs when they are trying to help
-  * I = Communicated with the TAs poorly, did not use them well as your resources, did not talk to them
+  * I = Communicated with the technical leads poorly, did not use them well as your resources, did not talk to them
-  * A = Communicated with the TAs well, but relied on them too much, asked them to do most of the work
+  * A = Communicated with the technical leads well, but relied on them too much, asked them to do too many work
-  * G = Communicated with the TAs well, politely asked them questions and try to solve the problem with their help
+  * G = Communicated with the technical leads well, politely asked them questions and try to solve the problem with their help
-  * E = Communicated with the TAs excellently, politely sharing own opinions and work with them well
+  * E = Communicated with the technical leads excellently, politely sharing own opinions and work with them well

 ## Revision of Guides